 Lawn herbicides and other weed killers with 2,4-D and MCPP can cause leaves and shoots to twist or become deformed.
 Trifluralin affects the roots, causing them to swell or become shortened.
 The lawn herbicide dicamba can cause distorted or discolored foliage that's smaller than normal.

-Glyphosate is a nonselective weed killer that can stop growth.
+Glyphosate is a nonselective weed killer that can stop growth and kill any plant it touches.
 It can take several days for the leaves to turn yellow and then brown from the glyphosate.
 If the damage happens in the fall, the plant might show signs of damage in the spring.

 Spray the Plant With Water